from jaguars to Jesuit missions, a less-travelled journey through Bolivia's tropical lowlands

-Days 1-5: The first two nights are spent in Santa Cruz, after which you will visit the colonial church of the Jesuit priests who originally founded this pleasant and leafy city.
+Days 1-5: The first two nights are spent in Santa Cruz, visiting this pleasant and leafy city founded by Jesuit priests.
+You will also have the opportunity to explore the UNESCO World heritage site of Samaipata, a pre-Columbian religious settlement, built by the Chané people, a pre-Inca culture.
 The next two nights will be spent on a guided circuit, visiting several of the Jesuit missions in this area.
 Seven of the original missions, which date back to 1691, are still in use today.
-You will also have the opportunity to explore the UNESCO World heritage site of Samaipata, a pre-Columbian religious settlement, built by the Chané people, a pre-Inca culture.
+Return to Santa Cruz for a final night

-Days 6-9: Fly to Rurrenabaque, a small town in Bolivia's semi-tropical lowlands.
-After a night here you travel by motorised canoe up the Beni river to a remote lodge in the rainforest, where you will spend three nights.
+Days 6-9: Fly to Rurrenabaque, a small town in Bolivia's semi-tropical lowlands and from here travel by motorised canoe 5 hours up the Beni river to a remote lodge in in the Madidi National Park, where you will spend four nights.
 Tropical birds, mammals and fish abound, and even a jaguar can sometimes be seen.
 Night-time excursions, drifting silently on the river's water while looking for caiman and alligators, are a particularly highlight.

 In the following section you will see our suggested options for possible accommodation.